devlord346/devlord346/README.md

-## This is not my main Github account. created this one for upwork uses only.
+## This is not my main Github account.
+I created this one for my freelancing plateform uses only.

 <!--
 **devlord346/devlord346** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.